| | |

 of knighthood began to adopt their own coats of arms.
 These arms were passed down from father to son, often over centuries,

+and so they became symbols of family heritage and pride.
 Heraldry has its own special language which comes from Norman French, although there are

 also words of Turkish origin, first introduced by the Crusaders.
 While the Norman French are rightly credited with introduction